 Summer is upon us, folks!
 Summer in our house is… well, not really spent in the house.
 We are outside as much as possible and have already gone on several hikes and camping trips.
+We love reading the posts on campingfunzone.com and try to use what we read on almost every summer trip that we take.
 This is the first installment in a series of informative posts to help you and your families enjoy the great outdoors safely and stress-free.

 Hiking is a great way to get your family outside and enjoying nature (and each other’s company).
 There isn’t a lot of special equipment involved, and a hike can really be tailored to suit your family’s needs.
 If you are a novice hiker, plan a short half-mile or mile hike.
 A shorter hike means you don’t need to carry much with you, and can also help everyone get accustomed to the outdoors.
 In no time, you’ll be looking for longer hikes and feeling more and more confident in your outdoor abilities.